 Local vs General SEO: Which is Right For Your Small Business?

-So, you’re a small business ready to ramp up your digital strategy.
-Without an online strategy, your business could be (and probably is) missing out on a plethora of available online leads and customers.
+So, you’re a small eCommerce business owner ready to ramp up your digital strategy.
+Without an online marketing strategy, your business could be (and probably is) missing out on a plethora of available online leads and customers.

 Okay so, how do we capture these online targets?
 The answer: SEO.

-Traditional SEO is useful for businesses with clients and customers that are not bound to a certain area or region.
-For example, an eCommerce website that sells and ships hair products all across the country is going to need a different SEO strategy than say, a mom and pop wine shop in Tampa, FL.
+Traditional SEO is useful for businesses with clients and customers who are not bound to a certain area or region.
+For example, an eCommerce website that sells and ships hair products across the country will need a different SEO strategy than a mom-and-pop wine shop in Tampa, FL.